How Do Cryptocurrency Wallets Work?

 2. If you want to use a hot wallet for frequent sending and management of your portfolio, take a look at Exodus – free a multi-currency wallet that can be found here.

-3. Or if you want both cheap and safe, go DIY with our guide to setting up your own cold storage system.
+3. If you want both cheap and safe, go DIY with our guide to setting up your own cold storage system.

-To start buying and selling over 100+ cryptocurrencies at the best rates in New Zealand , click here.
+To start buying and selling over 100+ cryptocurrencies at the best rates, click here.